 - Coffee-Maker: Put three tea bags in the filter area; don't use a coffee filter; add about 6 cups of water to the coffee maker; turn on "brew"; once water has filled the coffee pot, remove and pour into a pitcher

-Pour the warm tea into a heat-tolerant pitcher and simple syrup in ½ cup increments; add a little, taste, and adjust to your liking.
+While its still warm, pour it into a heat-tolerant pitcher and add simple syrup in 1/2 cup increments; add a little, taste, and adjust to your liking.

 What can I do with leftover simple syrup?